snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ```bash
 oc start-build cloud-native-backend-s2i --from-dir=. --follow
 ```
-- Wait until the build and deployment are complete !
+- Wait until both the build and deployment are done !
-- As the pod of the backend doesn't have the info to access the database and configure correctly its datasource, then the application will report errors within the log of the console.
+- As the pod of the backend doesn't yet have the info to access the database (and therefore can't correctly configure  it's datasource), the application will report errors within the log of the console.
 - Then, from the left menu bar of the console, select `Resources/Secrets` to list the secrets

 ![](image/select-secret-db.png)